 - USB 3.2 Gen 2×2 = 20.0 Gbps – SuperSpeed++

-Hopefully, with the USB 4.0 around the corner, the naming convention will get a bit simpler.
+Hopefully, with USB 4.0 around the corner, the naming convention will get a bit simpler.

-With that out of the way, now let us now look at what are USB headers.
+With that out, let us now look at USB headers.

 What are USB Headers?

-USB headers are basically connectors on the motherboards for connecting the USB ports found on the PC Case.
+USB headers are motherboard connectors for connecting the USB ports on the PC Case.

 Different USB versions have different USB headers on the motherboard.
-In other words, a USB 2.0 header is different from a USB 3.0 header.
+In other words, a USB 2.0 header differs from a USB 3.0 header.

 Type of USB Headers

 There are essentially four types of USB headers: